sunny-zuo/sir-goose-bot/README.md

 ## Features

 -   **Verification**: Let users link their Discord with their UWaterloo identity and automatically assign roles based on their program of study and their year.
+[Read the guide](https://sir-goose.notion.site/sir-goose/Setting-Up-Verification-0f309b2a00fc4e198b5f2182d2452fcd) on setting up verification for your server!

 -   **Verification Rule Builder**: Customize verification role assignment to be as specific as you want using [a web interface](https://sebot.sunnyzuo.com/).